8.0 Migration Guide

 }

-The removal of data.export.dir
+The removal of data.export.dir also affects action-export and i18n exports.

-file storage
+action-export file storage

-actions are now created as temporary files, instead of being saved to data.export.dir
+Exported files generated by action-export actions are now created as temporary files, instead of being saved to data.export.dir directory.

-directory.
+It used to be possible to disable downloading and have exported files only accessible in data.export.dir directory.
 This is no longer the case: the export files have to be either downloaded or attached to the current record.

-Because of the temporary file approach and the removal of data.export.dir
+Because of the temporary file approach and the removal of data.export.dir,

-action have now been removed:
+the output and download attributes on action-export action have now been removed:

 <!-- ❌ Attributes 'output' and 'download' are not valid anymore -->